Global Influence

 The UK is unlocking new opportunities for businesses on the world stage by promoting and financing exports and encouraging inward investment.

 The UK Government has a trade and investment hub in Scotland to help businesses thrive and grow internationally.
-Furthermore, UK Export Finance (UKEF) have appointed a specialist to focus on supporting Scotland’s renewable exports and energy transition.
+Furthermore, UK Export Finance (UKEF) has appointed a specialist to focus on supporting Scotland’s renewable exports and energy transition.

 There were 130 new inward investment projects in Scotland in 2022-2023, and as a result 3,428 jobs were created.
 Many of these projects were supported by the UK Government or one of its partners.
 Over the past 3 years there have been 341 foreign direct investment projects in Scotland, creating more than 11,000 new jobs.